General Electric Company is one of the largest and most diversified technology and financial services corporations in the world.

 Aircraft Engines; Avionics; Motion & Flow Control

-Aircraft turbofan engines, turbojet engines, turboprop and turboshaft engines; Marine turbine engines; Engine replacement parts; Flight management systems; Displays; Aviation computing systems; Power generation and distribution products; Mechanical actuation products; Landing gear; Engine components; Maintenance, component repair and overhaul (MRO) services; Thrust reverser actuation systems; Control electronics, motors, high power mechanical transmissions and actuators; Propeller systems; Wing, leading and trailing edge assemblies; Flight control surfaces; Empennage components; Fairings; Nacelles; Aerial refueling systems.
+GE Aviation designs, develops and manufactures aircraft turbofan engines, turbojet engines, turboprop and turboshaft engines; Marine turbine engines; Turbine modules; Combustors, frames and cases; Aluminum and magnesium castings; Flight management systems; Displays; Aviation computing systems; Power generation and distribution products; Mechanical actuation products; Landing gear; Thrust reverser actuation systems; Control electronics, motors, high power mechanical transmissions and actuators; Propeller systems; Wing, leading and trailing edge assemblies; Flight control surfaces; Empennage components; Fairings; Nacelles; Aerial refueling systems.

 GE's Major DoD Defense Programs:

 | C-130J Hercules

 | Airbus: A318, A319, A320, A321, A330, A350 XWB, A380 |